-Your health insurance plan will want to store a new insurance card in your wallet – and might ask to keep that wallet open for a deductible.
-In health insurance lingo, a “deductible” is the overall amount you must pay, all on your own, before your plan helps you pay for care.
+Each year, your health insurance plan will want you to store a new insurance card in your wallet – and might ask you to keep that wallet open for a deductible.
+In health insurance lingo, a “deductible” is the overall amount you must pay, all on your own, before your plan helps you pay for most care.

-The thought of having to pay for healthcare, in addition to the monthly premium costs you have to pay just to keep your health insurance policy, is a stinker.
-Although the benefits may not be immediate, insurance deductibles help to manage your overall spending on care.
+The thought of having to pay for healthcare, in addition to the monthly premium costs you have to pay just to keep your health insurance policy, can be depressing.
+But note that though the benefits may not be immediate, insurance deductibles may help to manage your overall spending on care.

 What Is a Deductible?

 Most health plans have deductibles.
-A deductible means that you pay the amount of the deductible towards medical costs before your health insurance kicks in.
-The health insurance deductible amount is in addition to the premium amount you pay every month to enroll in the first place.
+A deductible means that you must pay a specific amount towards most medical costs — remember, some services are covered pre-deductible — before your health insurance kicks in.
+This deductible amount is in addition to the premium amount you pay every month to keep your insurance.

-Example: Let’s say you choose a health insurance plan with a $350 premium and a $2000 deductible.
-In this case, you must pay your insurance company $350 each month to keep the coverage. $2000 is the total amount you have to spend, using your personal finances, before your health insurance plan will help you pay a portion of your bills.
+Example: Let’s say you choose a health insurance plan with a $350 premium and a $2,000 deductible.
+In this case, you must pay your insurance company $350 each month to keep the coverage.
+Then you must spend $2,000 out of your personal finances before your health insurance will pay a portion of most of your medical bills.

 Why Do Deductibles Exist?

-Deductibles have stuck around for several reasons.
-Health insurance providers think that the benefits of deductibles outweigh the issue of paying more for care.
+Deductibles have stuck around — and increased over time — for several reasons.
+Health insurance providers think that the benefits of deductibles are significant.
 These benefits include:

-- Negotiated Rates: Insurers negotiate with doctors to get a lower price for medical services.
-Even though you’re paying a deductible, as a member of an insurance plan you’ll likely be paying less than what a doctor charges to the public.
+Insurers negotiate with doctors to get a lower price for medical services.
+A deductible is a part of having medical insurance and as a member of an insurance plan you’ll likely be paying less than what a doctor charges to the public.
 Someone without insurance would have to pay full price.

-- More Choice in Your Coverage: In theory, deductibles give you greater control of your healthcare spending.
+In theory, deductibles give you greater control of your healthcare spending.
 Government regulations have required all individual health plans to do certain things, decreasing the differences between individual health insurance plans.
 Higher deductibles are a response to these regulations.
-Instead of paying higher monthly bills to have everything covered at once, deductibles let you choose care as you need it without paying for frills.
+Instead of paying higher monthly bills to have everything covered immediately, higher deductibles can reduce your overall spending if you have few medical costs.

-- Major Tax Advantages: Some companies offer “high-deductible health plans” that have taken the idea of choice even further.
+Some companies offer “high-deductible health plans” that have taken the idea of choice even further.
 These plans lessen the burden of the deductible by encouraging you to use a health savings account (HSA) if you purchase insurance on your own, or a flexible savings account (FSA) if you get healthcare through an employer.
 HSAs and FSAs let you place your income into an account before that income is taxed.
 You can pay for almost any medical expense using an HSA or FSA debit card.
-If you were already planning to spend a significant amount of money out-of-pocket on healthcare needs, these accounts will help your money go further.
+If you were already planning to spend a significant amount of money out-of-pocket on healthcare needs, these accounts will help your money go further (Note that you can contribute to an FSA regardless of what type of health plan you have, although FSAs tend to be popular among people with higher deductible plans.
+But you can only contribute to an HSA if you have an HSA-qualified high-deductible health plan (HDHP), which has to follow various IRS rules.)

-- Deductibles Discourage Fraud: Deductibles make it prohibitively difficult for doctors to bill for fake treatments and keep the profits.
-Your insurance plan will trust that your medical needs are real, since there’s a cost for you to use seek care.
-Deductibles make you pause before getting care.
-This prevents an overloaded healthcare system from increasing insurance costs for everyone.
+Deductibles make it difficult for doctors to bill for fake treatments and keep the profits.
+Your insurance plan will trust that your medical needs are real, since there’s a cost for you to get care.
+Deductibles might also make you pause before getting care, knowing a good portion, if not, all of the expense will be your responsibility if your deductible hasn’t been met.

-- Insurance Isn’t Perfect: Historically, health insurance plans in America haven’t covered every cent of medical costs.
+Historically, health insurance plans in America haven’t covered every cent of medical costs.
 Health insurance plans originated to protect you from really expensive, major catastrophes.
-A deductible lets health insurance plans continue to cover catastrophic accidents without having to pay attention to smaller healthcare costs.
+A deductible lets health insurance plans continue to cover catastrophic accidents and major health costs while requiring patients to contribute to their own medical care.

 How Can I Avoid the Deductible?

 It’s not uncommon to find plans with low or non-existent deductibles.
-The more expensive metal levels – gold and platinum – have this option.
+The more expensive metal levels – gold and platinum – sometimes have this option.
 These plans won’t necessarily save you money, because they have high monthly costs.
-A special type of bronze plan also comes without a deductible for certain services.
+Some bronze plans also come without a deductible for certain services, though they can be quite costly if medical services are needed – copays can reach $1,000 a day for inpatient care.

 Once you meet your health insurance deductible, your health insurance will share the cost of your care.
-You’ll be asked to contribute a copayment (a fixed amount for services) or coinsurance (a percentage of your medical costs) until you’ve met your plan’s out-of-pocket maximum (the maximum amount is your capped out-of-pocket spending; this is aimed at protecting you from having to pay many thousands of dollars on care).
+You’ll be asked to contribute a copayment (a fixed amount for services) or coinsurance (a percentage of your medical costs) until you’ve met your plan’s out-of-pocket maximum (MOOP).
+The MOOP is the maximum amount you will have to pay in a year for your medical care, excluding your monthly premium.
+It is aimed at protecting you from paying exorbitant amounts of money for your healthcare.

-A few plans set their deductible and out-of-pocket maximum at the same level, so that all of your care is covered after your deductible is met.
+A few plans (including catastrophic plans and many HSA-qualified HDHPs) set their deductible and out-of-pocket maximum at the same level, so that all of your care is covered after your deductible is met.

 What Is the Maximum Deductible?

-Deductibles for 2019 health plans are capped at $7,900 for an individual and $15,800 for a family of two or more people.
-This means all of the major medical plans that you find can’t have have a deductible that exceeds these amounts.
+Out-of-pocket costs (for in-network essential health benefits) for 2020 health plans are capped at $8,150 for an individual and $16,300 for a family of two or more people.
+This means all major medical plans can’t have a deductible that exceeds these amounts.

-Deductibles for silver plans, the most popular type of “major medical” Obamacare health insurance, averaged $3,572 per year in 2017.
-The average deductible for employer-based health plans was $1,505.
+Deductibles for silver plans, the most popular type of “major medical” Affordable Care Act health insurance, average $4,604 in 2020.1 The average deductible for employer-based health plans is $1,655.2